Antimanic drug: Lithium

 Common adverse effects of lithium include nausea, headache, diarrhoea and vomiting.
-When concentration of lithium in serum increases to 1.5 mmol/L, toxicity may be induced.
-This leads to loss of coordination, drowsiness, weakness, slurred speech and blurred vision.
-More adverse effects including chaotic cardiac rhythm and brain-wave activity with seizures may also occur when lithium concentration in serum increases to 2 mmol/L. Prolonged use of lithium may damage the body's ability to respond properly to hormone vasopressin (ADH), which stimulates water reabsorption.
+Prolonged use of lithium may damage the body's ability to respond properly to hormone vasopressin (ADH), which stimulates water reabsorption.
 This gives rise to diabetes insipidus, a disorder characterized by polyuria and polydipsia.
 Other adverse effects of lithium also include tremor and weight gain.

-Toxicity of lithium induced by overdose may be solved by hemodialysis, which removes excess lithium from blood using a hemodialyzer.
+Lithium toxicity occurs when the concentration of lithium in serum increases to 1.5 mmol/L. This leads to loss of coordination, drowsiness, weakness, slurred speech and blurred vision.
+More adverse effects including chaotic cardiac rhythm and brain-wave activity with seizures may also occur when lithium concentration in serum increases to 2 mmol/L. Above the blood level of 2 mmol/L, kidney failure, coma, and death may occur.
+Toxicity of lithium induced by overdose may be treated by hemodialysis, which removes excess lithium from blood using a hemodialyzer.

 Anticonvulsants

-Most anticonvulsants may cause mild disturbances to central nervous system, which include dizziness, drowsiness, headache and nausea.
+Most anticonvulsants may cause mild disturbances to the central nervous system, which include dizziness, drowsiness, headache and nausea.
 Some anticonvulsants such as gabapentin may even lead to discomfort in the gastrointestinal system, such as constipation and diarrhoea.
 For valproic acid, more severe adverse effects like hepatic dysfunction may be caused.
 Signs include persistent vomiting, abdominal pain, anorexia, jaundice, oedema and loss of seizure control.

 Antipsychotics

-The use of antipsychotics may lead to agitation, arrhythmia, sedation, sexual dysfunction, increased weight, urinary retention and vomiting.
+The use of antipsychotics may lead to agitation, arrhythmia, sedation, sexual dysfunction, increased weight, urinary retention and akathisia.
 Hypotension may also be induced, which is related to the dose used.